 ALLEN, AUGUSTUS CHAPMAN (1806–1864).
 Augustus Chapman Allen, early settler and founder of Houston, son of Roland and Sarah (Chapman) Allen, was born at Canaseraga, New York, on July 4, 1806.
 At the age of seventeen he graduated from the Polytechnic Institute at Chittenango, New York, and began to teach mathematics there.
 In 1827 he resigned his professorship to accept a place as bookkeeper for the H. and H. Canfield Company, New York.
 Two years later he and his brother John K. Allen bought an interest in the Canfield business.
 On May 3, 1831, Augustus Allen married Charlotte Marie Baldwin in Onondaga, New York.
 They had four children, but only one child, daughter Martha Elizabeth, lived to adulthood.
 In the summer of 1832 the Allen brothers withdrew from the firm to move to Texas, where they settled first at San Augustine.
 By June 1833 they were established in Nacogdoches.
 There they joined a coterie of land speculators and soon were engaged in a variety of enterprises, chief of which was traffic in land certificates.
 When the Texas Revolution broke out, the Allens did not join the Texas army, but they rendered services to the country by fitting out, at their own expense, a vessel to protect the Texas coast and to land troops and supplies for the army.

 On August 15, 1838, John Allen died of congestive fever.
 He left no will.
 At a family conference, his brothers waived their rights to share in his estate in favor of their father and mother, but by 1841 both parents were dead, and the four other brothers demanded of Augustus Allen their shares in John K. Allen's estate.
 Various interests made the business so complex that the only way to settle such an estate was by assignment.
 Allen began the tedious process of winding up the business in 1843, when a more perplexing problem arose.
 Much of the money that Augustus C. and John K. Allen had used in their early enterprises was the inheritance of Augustus's wife, Charlotte Allen.
 She became dissatisfied with the methods being employed in the settlement of the Allen brothers' business, and this dissatisfaction finally resulted in a separation, without divorce, from her husband in 1850; both husband and wife pledged to keep the details of their troubles secret.

 Allen's health failed completely, and he decided to leave Houston.
 He signed over to his wife the bulk of what remained of his many enterprises and went to Mexico to seek health and a new start in life.
 During the early years of the 1840s he had engaged in business relations with Benito Juárez; in Mexico the two men became friends.
 In 1852 Allen was appointed United States consul for the port of Tehuantepec on the Pacific Ocean, and in 1858 he was given the same position for the port of Minotitlán.
 These offices gave him control of the consular affairs of the United States for the entire Isthmus of Tehuantepec, a commercially important position since a trade route-probably a canal-through that region was contemplated.
 Allen, in partnership with an Englishman named Welsh, developed an extensive private shipping business.
-Allen was never able to recover his health, however, and realized in 1864 that he was critically ill; he closed his private business and went to Washington to resign his consulships.
+Allen was never able to recover his health, however, and realized in 1864 that he was critically ill; he closed his private business and went to Washington, D.C., to resign his consulships.
 Soon after arriving there he contracted pneumonia.
-He died on June 11, 1864, and was buried in Greenwood Cemetery, Brooklyn, New York.
+He died on January 11, 1864, and was buried in Greenwood Cemetery, Brooklyn, New York.
 A Texas Historical Marker was erected in his honor in Houston in 2005, and Allen Parkway in Houston was named for Allen and his family.